 The list of services that galleries perform to earn their commission is a furphy, a wild rumour, a tall story, and everyone knows it.
 Artists make their reputations by sticking at their work.
 It is a hard slog that, even for artists of acknowledged brilliance, goes on for years.
 To pretend this isn’t the case, and instead put about that the development of an artist’s reputation and career is something that is strategised by whispers and nods between gallery directors and clients with too much money in their pockets, is simply to lie.
 And there’s nothing ethical about that.

 What is going to change, though?
 How can the system be changed?
-Important questions, to be answered in a later post.
+Important questions, to be answered by someone else.